gelfern/ArtofData/_posts/2023-5-27-FinalProject.md

 ---
 layout: post
 title: How America Argues
-subtitle: Correlating the Impacts of Female Attrition in High School Debate on the United States Government
+subtitle: Correlating the Impacts of Female Attrition in High School Debate with the Demographics and Legislation of United States Government
 thumbnail-img: /assets/img/women.jpg
 cover-img: /assets/img/fistsCover.jpg
 tags: [Lab]